samsch/samuelscheiderich.com/source/_posts/2018-09-02-how-to-setup-webpack-v4.md

 - Transforming non-JS code into JS (such as JSX, Typescript, Flow, and JavaScript proposal features).
 - Create a map (manifest) of output files for programmatic consumption.
 - Development only configuration options.

+To explore these topics and more, head to the [Getting started with Webpack landing page](https://github.com/samsch/webpack-guide/blob/master/README.md).